Amy Rollo, M.A., LPA, LSSP, LPC-S

 As a counselor, I understand the bravery it takes to be completely vulnerable with another individual.
 My role in the counseling room is to meet you right where you are with respect, compassion, and non-judgement.
 I find it a privilege to journey with a client.

-I have worked extensively with individuals experiencing life stressors including existential concerns (finding meaning and purpose in life), stress, anxiety, depression, and anger.
+I have worked extensively with individuals experiencing life stressors including finding meaning and purpose in life, work-life balance, stress, anxiety, depression, relationship difficulties, and frustration.
 I enjoy working with women to help with the struggles of adjusting to marriage, entering the work world, finding purpose in their work and motherhood.
-Additionally, I can help clients cope with the transition of ending a marriage.
+As a parent, I find true joy in helping couples and individuals adjust to the enormous changes that parenthood can bring.
+Additionally, I can help clients cope with the transition of ending a relationship or marriage.

 Additionally, I have extensive experience in Psychoeducational, AD/HD and Autism Spectrum Disorder Evaluations.
 I have specialized in evaluation services for over 15 years and have worked along side medical doctors, speech pathologists, diagnosticians, licensed counselors, and psychologists.
 My experience has allowed me to see a problem through multiple lenses and not just to focus in one area.
 I believe with a comprehensive evaluation, strengths can identified and early intervention can be provided.

 When I am not in session, I enjoy spending time with my family.
-I have 2 young children, a husband of almost 15 years and a chocolate lab.
+I have 2 young children, a husband of almost 15 years and 2 chocolate labs- self-proclaimed world's worst and most lovable dogs.
 I enjoy distance running, novice family bike rides, playing tennis, spending time on any beach, hot yoga, and checking out all the dining options in the city!

 My belief is that everyone could use extra support, a place to define purpose and values, and tools to use to tackle life’s everyday problems.
 As humans, we often struggle with anxiety, depression, and difficulties in relationships.
 My aim is to walk with you through life’s most difficult moments while also celebrating life's successes.